Copyright Infringement Detection in Text-to-Image Diffusion Models via Differential Privacy: Hierarchical Categories of Infringement

 To comprehensively categorize copyright infringement in generative models, we propose a hierarchical taxonomy containing four levels of content resemblance, as shown in table~\ref{table: Hierarchical Categories}.
 While low-level technical features, such as edge detectors, texture filters or color histograms, may cause perceptual similarity, they are typically insufficient on their own to constitute legal infringement.
 Instead, it is more likely to be substantiated when higher-level similarities, such as character compositions or stylistic elements, indicate derivation from copyrighted works.
-The top-level semantics similarity is often shown in videos with a time sequence, rather than just one image.
-Details are listed in Appendix~\ref{appendix: HierarchicalCategories}.
+Furthermore, the highest level of semantics similarity is often shown in time-sequenced media (e.g., videos), rather than being confined to one image.

-While existing datasets provide preliminary resources for copyright infringement detection, they have several limitations due to strong and unrealistic assumptions.
-CopyScope~\citep{zhou2023copyscopemodellevelcopyrightinfringement} and CPDM~\citep{ma2024datasetbenchmarkcopyrightinfringement} primarily focus on infringed examples and lack non-infringed counterparts, which makes it difficult to construct reliable image-label pairs or evaluate detection thresholds.
-Other benchmarks~\citep{wang2024evaluatingmitigatingipinfringement} only cover a few iconic character concepts, and fail to generalize to broader cases.